Christianity: A syncretic religion in historical context

 • Savior figure: Central to mystery cults was the figure of a dying-and-rising god, such as Osiris or Mithras.
 Carrier suggests that Jesus originally functioned as a celestial savior figure whose death and resurrection took place in a mythical realm rather than historical Palestine.

 It is within this framework that Carrier interprets the Gospels and early Christian texts, viewing them as mythological narratives designed to convey spiritual truths rather than historical events.
-According to Carrier, the gospel accounts of Jesus’s life, teachings, and miracles should be read as symbolic expressions of theological concepts rather than factual records.
+According to Carrier, the Gospel accounts of Jesus’s life, teachings, and miracles should be read as symbolic expressions of theological concepts rather than factual records.

-Evolution from celestial to historical Jesus
+Evolution from imaginary to historical Jesus

 One of Carrier’s more controversial claims is that Jesus was initially conceived as a purely celestial being.
 Early Christians, according to Carrier, believed in a heavenly Jesus who revealed divine truths through visions and hidden messages in Jewish scriptures.
 Over time, as Christianity grew and sought to establish its legitimacy, this celestial Jesus was historicized into a real person who lived and preached in Galilee.

 Carrier uses the term “euhemerization” to describe this process, drawing on the example of Euhemerus, a Greek writer who argued that gods were originally historical figures later deified.
-In Carrier’s view, the gospels represent the final stage of this process, transforming a mythic savior into a historical teacher and prophet.
+In Carrier’s view, the Gospels represent the final stage of this process, transforming a mythic savior into a historical teacher and prophet.

 Criticisms of Carrier’s hypothesis